microsoft/language-server-protocol/_specifications/specification-3-16.md

 	dynamicRegistration?: boolean;

 	/**
-	 * Client supports the follow content formats if the content
+	 * Client supports the following content formats if the content
 	 * property refers to a `literal of type MarkupContent`.
 	 * The order describes the preferred format of the client.
 	 */